Hackdevz/TechClicker/README.md

-# Hi!
-# Welcome to hell
+# Hi and Welcome to hell!
-# You're not allowed to see this code
+# Probably, you're not allowed to see this code
-# Please come back later.
+# Come back in 2018.

 #       We are making an idle game
 #         Progress:   0.000 %

 #               GOODBYE.
 #                 The Hackdevz team